 The Marquee in New Orleans is my destination for the next 3 days.
 This resort is part of the Heritage Collection of resorts.
 From the website, we learn more about Heritage Collection.
 This location is so popular it was even covered in Forbes Magazine when it opened.

 Video by Hungry Passport

-Coming in to Louis Armstrong International Airport I was impressed by all the options in the airport.
-Note too self: if you have to have a layover, this is not a bad location for one.
+Coming into Louis Armstrong International Airport I was impressed by all the options at the airport.
+Note to self: if you have to have a layover, this is not a bad location for one.
 There were many little food spots and shops.
 But I was interested to get into the city, so I did not stay long.

 Day One Arrival

 I arrived at The Marquee in New Orleans at about 3:30 PM so just a few minutes before check-in.
 Which was good timing because the front desk staff were available and helped me get settled fast.
 I left my bag to be taken to the room in their care and took a look around.